Ministry of Public Security (China): Cyber operations

+Function

+The Ministry of Public security is the main police agency of China.
+It manages the vast majority of the People's Police.
+The ministry's functions and responsibilities include criminal investigations, managing detention centers, counterterrorism, counternarcotics, transport security, traffic safety, anti-smuggling intelligence gathering and maintaining public security.
+Additionally, conducting counterintelligence and maintaining the political security of the Chinese Communist Party (CCP) remain its core functions.
+It has the primary authority for preventing cyberattacks and it operates the Golden Shield Project.

 Organization

+The ministry is headed by the minister of public security.
+Wang Xiaohong has been the minister in charge since June 2022.
 The MPS is organized into functional departments (see below).
 Subordinate to the MPS are the provincial- and municipal-level PSB's (Public Security Bureau) and sub-bureaus at the county and urban district levels.
 At the grassroots level, finally, there are police stations (派出所 (Pàichūsuǒ)) which serve as the direct point of contact between police and ordinary citizens.
 While public security considerations have weighed heavily at all levels of administration since the founding of the PRC, the police are perceived by some outside observers to wield progressively greater influence at lower levels of government.
 Provincial public security bureaus are subject to dual supervision by both local provincial governments and the central government.
 The ministry is also closely associated with the development of surveillance technologies used by police in China through the Third Research Institute (No. 3 Research Institute (第三研究所, Dì-sān Yánjiūsuǒ)) focused on the development of AI based “smart surveillance,” and censorship technologies.

+On 5 March 1989, the MPS issued the "Notice on Issuing the 'Three Rules' Program of the Ministry of Public Security."
+In order to facilitate the work, the bureaus and departments of the MPS were re-numbered into the first, second, third bureau model.
+These serial numbers are only used for the public security functional organs.
+Offices, services, research centers, political departments, etc. do not use serial numbers.

+According to the July 2019 "Provisions on the Functions, Internal Structure, and Staffing of the Ministry of Public Security" (公安部职能配置、内设机构和人员编制规定), the MPS is organized into the following institutions: